athul2k2/DrumKit/README.md

 # DrumKit - udemy project

-Learned about evenlistener and more about DOM learned to add sound to buttons
+Learned about evenlistener ,more about DOM  and to add sound to buttons